-One of the most common worries about car repairs is what they will end up costing, which has people looking for cheap oil changes, cheap tires, cheap brake service and more.
-But being unwilling to spend reasonable amounts of money on maintenance and repair for essential car parts like brakes can lead to your car being completely broken down or unsafe to drive, so sometimes it’s worth shelling out a little to pay qualified auto repair shops (you might be able to find brake service specials, or you can develop a relationship with a shop and hope for better pricing).
+Regular Maintenance - One of the most common worries about car repairs is what they will end up costing, which has people looking for cheap oil changes, cheap tires, cheap brake service, and more.
+But being unwilling to spend reasonable amounts of money on regular maintenance and repair for essential car parts like brakes can lead to your car being completely broken down or unsafe to drive, so sometimes it’s worth shelling out a little to pay qualify auto repair shops (you might be able to find brake service specials, or you can develop a relationship with a shop and hope for better pricing).

 But if you’re hoping to keep costs down, here are some easy components to keep an eye on relating to the health of your brakes:

-A recent car maintenance survey showed that 18% of the cars surveyed had low or contaminated brake fluid.
-This is a major problem, since brakes are a hydraulic system — meaning that the fluid is used to transfer power between your foot on the brake pedal and the actual brakes that stop your wheels.
+A recent car regular maintenance survey shows that 18% of the cars in the survey have low brake fluid.
+This is a major problem, since brakes are a hydraulic system -- meaning that the fluid is use to transfer power between your foot on the brake pedal and the actual brakes that stop your wheels.

 What do you consider “cheap brake service”?
 Out of the 701,100 auto mechanics and 87,032 auto repair shops in the U.S., how do you find one that you trust?
 Share in the comments.